EasyFixerApp/easy-fixer/README.md

 # Easy Fixer

 Smart Service Request Management System, Easy Fixer is a platform that connects people who need building repairs with nearby skilled workers.
-It intelligently matches service requests with available workers based on proximity (within 40km) to ensure quick problem resolution and provide job opportunities for local craftsmen.
+It intelligently matches service requests with available workers based on proximity (within 40km) to ensure quick problem resolution and provide job opportunities for local craftsmen..

 ## Table of Contents